The 2016 Vermicomposting Conference

 - 2200 pounds/year worm flour

-- 100 families benefited with employment and increased income
+- 100 families benefited from employment and increased income

 - 7 communities benefited